 The fact is that it is not our incorrect beliefs which prevent us from being saved, because we are all already lost.
-What does save us is knowing the One And Only True proposition that is available through God’s grace: “Jesus Christ is Lord God.”
+What does save us is knowing the One True proposition that is available through God’s grace: “Jesus Christ is Lord God.”

 Isn’t it important that our faith be as close to Biblical teaching as possible?

 It is very important that our beliefs agree with what the Bible teaches in all things, history, science, law, medicine etc. The more consistent and harmonious our beliefs are with Biblical doctrine, the more fruitful our lives become.

 Why has the issue of origins become such a contentious and divisive problem?

 Many who profess to be Christians, have succumbed to the Myth of Evolution, believing that they need to comply with the pronouncements of “modern science.”
 They have been misled primarily due to the fact that they are ignorant of the correct Natures of Knowledge and Truth.

 Classifying beliefs about origins– such as Creation or Evolution– as “science,” shows an appalling ignorance of the Nature of Knowledge.
 Those who continue to propagate such serious errors should be avoided at all cost.